raspberrypilearning/catch-the-bus/en/step_6.md

 wait (0.1) seconds // Try 0.2, 0.5, 0.05
 ```

-**Test:** Click the green flag to see Scratch walk faster but still miss the bus.
+**Choose:** Click the green flag to see Scratch walk faster but still miss the bus.
 Choose the delay that you like best.

 --- /task ---

---- task ---
+At the moment Scratch cat disappears even though they have missed the bus.

---- /task ---
+Will Scratch cat make it to the bus on time or not?
+It's your choice.

-At the moment Scratch cat disappears even though it has missed the bus.
+**Choose:** Choose if you want Scratch to **miss the bus** or **catch the bus**.

 --- task ---

-One way to fix the problem is to remove the `show`{:class="block3looks"} and `hide`{:class="block3looks"} blocks from your code so that Scratch cat stays on the Stage.
+If you want Scratch cat to **miss the bus**, remove the `show`{:class="block3looks"} and `hide`{:class="block3looks"} blocks from your code so that Scratch cat stays on the Stage.

 ![Scratch cat sprite](images/removing-blocks-at-script-ends.gif)